KODI

 KODI (1400 AM) is a radio station broadcasting a news/talk format.
 Licensed to Cody, Wyoming, United States, the station is currently owned by the Big Horn Radio Network, a division of Legend Communications of Wyoming, LLC, and features programming from AP Radio, Fox Sports Radio and Westwood One News.

 All five stations of the Big Horn Radio Network have their offices and studios located on Mountain View Drive in Cody.
 The KODI transmitter site is on Reservoir Drive, just west of the studios.

+History

+KODI signed on with an unofficial first air date of April 8, 1947, and its call sign stands for C-O-D-Y.

+KODI is owned by Legend Communications of Wyoming, LLC, as part of the Big Horn Radio Network (also known as Big Horn Basin Media).
+The station is a key outlet for local and regional news, and hosts the long-running, local talk program, "Speak Your Piece."

-In 2016, the station added an FM translator on 96.7, broadcasting to Cody and the immediate area.
+In 2016, the station added of an FM translator on 96.7 MHz (K244CG), which broadcasts to Cody and the immediate surrounding area.

+The station joined the Buffalo Bills Radio Network in 2024, after previous affiliate KGAB dropped the Bills.
+The Bills have a strong following in Wyoming due in part to Wyoming Cowboys football alumnus Josh Allen being the Bills' starting quarterback.

+In 2023, and 2024, there was a restructure of Legend Communications from co-owner Susan Patrick to Larry Patrick, which was necessitated by legal proceedings involving tax fraud.